AlanFreed/PhysicalFields.jl/README_PhysicalScalars.md

 ## Unit Testing

+To test a scalar or an array of scalars to see if they are dimensionless, call
 ```
 function isDimensionless(s::PhysicalScalar)::Bool
 function isDimensionless(as::ArrayOfPhysicalScalars)::Bool
 ```
+To test a scalar or an array of scalars to see if they have CGS units, call
 ```
 function isCGS(s::PhysicalScalar)::Bool
 function isCGS(as::ArrayOfPhysicalScalars)::Bool
 ```
+To test a scalar or an array of scalars to see if they have SI units, call
 ```
 function isSI(s::PhysicalScalar)::Bool
 function isSI(as::ArrayOfPhysicalScalars)::Bool
 ```

 ## Operators

-The following operators have been overloaded so that they can handle objects of type `PhysicalScalar`, whenever such operations make sense, e.g., one cannot add two scalars with different units; however, one can multiply them.
+The following operators have been overloaded so that they can handle objects of type `PhysicalScalar,` whenever such operations make sense, e.g., one cannot add two scalars with different units; however, one can multiply them.

 The overloaded logical operators include: `==`, `≠`, `≈`, `<`, `≤`, `≥` and `>`.